patfiaux/RELICS/README.md

 The rightmost label has highest priority.
 Using the example below: if a region has overlapping guides labeled as both promoter overlapping (`CD69_promoter`) as well as targeting guides with unknown effect (`chr`), then the region will be assigned the label with higher priority in the hierarchy - in this case being `CD69_promoter`.

 If specifying the `labelHierarchy`, all labels should be provided.
 Guides with labels that were not included will not be properly used the analysis.
-In this case this means also specifying the `exon` label fo rguides overlapping CD69 exons.
+In this case this means also specifying the `exon` label for guides overlapping CD69 exons.

 ```r
 relics.parameters$labelHierarchy <- c('chr', 'exon', 'CD69_promoter')